indigotech/taq-github-bot/src/data/local/github/tracks-node/track-0/steps/step-1.md

 Welcome to the Taqtile onboard.
 The main goals of this onboard are:

-1. Learn the basics about some concepts building your own application/website
+1. Learn the basics about some concepts building your own server
 1. Get you ready for a real project by presenting some of our stack of technology and best practices

 You will create a simple server using our technology stack with the following features: